lilithfactor/lilithfactor/README.md

 - 👋 Hey there, Pranav here :D
-- 👀 I’m interested in ...
-Web Development,
+- 👀 I’m interested in Web Development and Competitive Programming.
-- 🌱 I’m currently learning ...
-HTML, CSS, JS, Python
+- 🌱 I’m currently learning HTML, CSS, JS and Python

 <!---
 lilithfactor/lilithfactor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.